 Free verse (nineteenth century to twentieth century)

-Contemporary American lyric poetry (late twentieth century to twenty-first century)
+Contemporary American poetry and the lyric (late twentieth century to twenty-first century)

 [pictured: LeRoi Jones aka Amiri Baraka]